rachitnigam/rachitnigam.com/content/post/transpiler.md

 summary = "PhD Student fights the good fight"
 +++

-The word *transpiler* is often used by people when they want to say that built a tool that transforms programs between languages of
-*roughly the same level of abstraction*.
 This tool is different from a *compiler* which often has a complex frontend, an optimizing middle end, and code generators for various backends.
 The big problem around most of the arguments to distinguish between compilers and "transpilers" focus on language syntax.
-However, anyone who wants one of these tools to *actually work* has to content with the fact that different languages will have different *semantics* and translating between those is a complex task; a task that *compilers* already do.
+However, anyone who wants one of these tools to *actually work* has to contend with the fact that different languages will have different *semantics* and translating between those is a complex task; a task that *compilers* already do.

 ## Lie #1: Transpilers Don't have Frontends